Pershing II: Flight

 Prior to launch, the missile was referenced in azimuth by its gyrocompass inertial platform.
 After launch, the missile followed an inertially guided trajectory until RV separation.
 Attitude and guidance commands during powered flight (except for roll attitude) were executed via the swivel nozzles in the two propulsion sections.
 Roll control was provided by two movable air vanes on the first stage during first stage flight and by the RV air vanes during second stage flight.
 The first stage also had two fixed air vanes for stability during first stage powered flight.

 The midcourse phase of the trajectory was initiated at RV separation and continued until the terminal phase began.
 At the beginning of the midcourse phase, the RV was pitched down to orient it for reentry and to reduce its radar cross-section.
 The midcourse attitude was then controlled by the RV vane control system during atmospheric exit and reentry, and by a reaction control system during exoatmospheric flight.

 At a predetermined altitude above the target, the terminal phase would begin.
-A velocity control maneuver (pull up, pull down) was executed under inertial guidance control to slow down the RV and achieve the proper impact velocity.
+A velocity control manoeuvre (pull up, pull down) was executed under inertial guidance control to slow down the RV and achieve the proper impact velocity.
 The radar correlator system was activated and the radar scanned the target area.
 Radar return data was compared to pre-stored reference data and the resulting position fix information was used to update the inertial guidance system and generate RV steering commands.
-The RV was then maneuvered to the target by the RV vane control system.
+The RV was then manoeuvered to the target by the RV vane control system.